CreadDiscans/ServiceDesigner/TUTORIAL.md

 >   }
 > }
 > ```
->

 > ![renderReact](./asset/img/renderReact.gif)
-> This is the example when start above project.
+> This is the result of above code.
+> As you know from this result, you don't have to do complicated UI workprocess at your project any more!
+> Just extend design component at your project and work with your code as much as you want.

 ### 2. _Create component at your project_
 <!-- > ```css